jondentonschneider/jondentonschneider.github.io/_pages/personal.md

 ### Promoting Inclusion in Sports

-I also worked to promote inclusion in college sports by organizing seminars within the Athletics Department and leading an initiative that resulted in over 150 student-athletes and staff declaring their public support for every member of the Arizona Wildcat Family.
+I used my platform to promote inclusion in college sports by organizing seminars within the Athletics Department and leading an initiative that resulted in over 150 student-athletes and staff declaring their public support for every member of the Arizona Wildcat Family.

 Media coverage: [*Swimming World Magazine*](https://www.swimmingworldmagazine.com/news/lgbtqia-rights-in-the-swimming-community/), [*Outsports*](https://www.outsports.com/2015/11/24/9789116/arizona-wildcats-gay-lgbt-banner)